AndyTza/andytza.github.io/_pages/research.md

 <div style="border: 4px solid #4CAF50; padding: 20px; border-radius: 15px; margin-bottom: 30px; background: #f0fff4;">
   <h2 style="color: #4CAF50;">Gaia17bpp and other Disk Eclipses</h2>
   <p>We are now at the cusp of probing stellar variability on timescales spanning decades, which opens the door to uncovering new and rare types of variable stars.
-In my first year of graduate school, I serendipitously discovered <a href="https://andytza.github.io/Gaia17bpp/">Gaia17bpp</a> ([Tzanidakis et al. 2023](https://iopscience.iop.org/article/10.3847/1538-4357/aceda7)), a system that we believe could be an extreme analog to the famous <a href="https://arxiv.org/pdf/1004.2464">Epsilon Aurigae</a> binary, and currently holds the record for the longest duration dimming event we have found.
+In my first year of graduate school, I serendipitously discovered <a href="https://andytza.github.io/Gaia17bpp/">Gaia17bpp</a> (<a> href="https://iopscience.iop.org/article/10.3847/1538-4357/aceda7"> (Tzanidakis et al. 2023) </a>), a system that we believe could be an extreme analog to the famous <a href="https://arxiv.org/pdf/1004.2464">Epsilon Aurigae</a> binary, and currently holds the record for the longest duration dimming event we have found.
 This discovery offers a unique opportunity to study eclipses caused by massive circumstellar disks, pushing the boundaries of our understanding of long-period stellar variables.</p>

   <div style="display: grid; grid-template-columns: 1fr 1fr; gap: 10px;">
     <img src="/images/disk-eclipse-comp.png" alt="Disk Eclipse Comparison" style="width: 100%; border-radius: 10px;" />